Gus Johnson (basketball): 1963–67

-1967-1972
+1967–72

 With the first and second-round draft choices every year, the Bullets had gradually grown to be a better team, by adding a number of players who all made the NBA All-Rookie Team: Johnson (1963–1964), Rod Thorn (1963–1964), Wali Jones (1964–1965), and Jack Marin (1966–1967).
-The team's trajectory changed more dramatically over Johnson's last few Bullets' seasons when he was joined by All-Rookie Team members Earl Monroe (1967-68) and Wes Unseld (1968-69).
-Monroe was the near unanimous selection for Rookie of the Year in the 1967-68 season.
+The team's trajectory changed more dramatically during Johnson's final seasons with the Bullets when he was joined by All-Rookie Team members Earl Monroe (1967–68) and Wes Unseld (1968–69).
+Monroe was the near unanimous selection for Rookie of the Year in the 1967–68 season.
 Unseld was both the Rookie of the Year and the NBA Most Valuable Player in 1968–69, and became the keystone of the Bullets team that won the NBA Eastern Division for their very first time that season.
-Unseld would go on to the playoffs with the Bullets for the next 11 years (winning a championship in 1977-78).
+Unseld would go on to the playoffs with the Bullets for the next 11 years (winning a championship in 1977–78).

 Johnson had four consecutive All-Star seasons with the Bullets from 1967 to 1971, including the Bullets' watershed basketball season of 1968–69.
-In 1967-68, he averaged 19.1 points and 13 rebounds per game in 60 games.
-He was an All-Star in 1968-69, averaging 17.9 points and 11.6 rebounds, but missed over 30 games after early February knee surgery.
-He was an All-Star again in 1969-70, averaging 17.3 points and 13.9 rebounds per game, and was selected second-team All-NBA.
-Johnson was first-team NBA All-Defensive Team in 1969-70, the second year the award was given.
+In 1967–68, he averaged 19.1 points and 13 rebounds per game in 60 games.
+He was an All-Star in 1968–69, averaging 17.9 points and 11.6 rebounds, but missed over 30 games after undergoing knee surgery in early February.
+He was an All-Star again in 1969–70, averaging 17.3 points and 13.9 rebounds per game, and was selected second-team All-NBA.
+Johnson was first-team NBA All-Defensive Team in 1969–70, the second year the award was given.

 In early 1970, the Bullets and Cincinnati Royals had agreed to trade Johnson for future Hall of Fame guard Oscar Robertson; but Robertson had a no-trade clause in his contract and rejected the deal.
 Johnson had mixed feelings about how the Bullets handled the situation, and the conditions he would expect in the future if he were traded.
-But he was almost ecstatic about the fact that he could be considered worthy of a trade for Robertson, whom he considered "the best all around basketball player the world has ever known"; and was incredulous at the idea that anyone would consider trading Oscar Robertson at all.
+But he was almost ecstatic about the fact that he could be considered worthy of a trade for Robertson, whom he considered "the best all around basketball player the world has ever known" and was incredulous at the idea that anyone would consider trading Oscar Robertson at all.

-In 1970-71, he was named to the All-Star game for the fourth consecutive season, averaging 18.2 points and 17.1 rebounds per game.
-Johnson was second-team All-NBA again in 1970-71.
-He was again first-team NBA All-Defensive Team in 1970-71.
-Johnson was 10th in MVP voting in 1970-71.
-This was his last productive season, however; as his physical decline rapidly accelerated toward the end of the season.
+In 1970–71, he was named to the All-Star game for the fourth consecutive season, averaging 18.2 points and 17.1 rebounds per game.
+Johnson was second-team All-NBA again in 1970–71.
+He received another first-team NBA All-Defensive Team selection in 1970–71.
+Johnson was 10th in MVP voting in 1970–71.
+This was his last productive season, however, as his physical decline rapidly accelerated toward the end of the season.